Aaryakhandelwal/Algebric-Equation-Calculator/README.md

 Row Col

 ... ...

 ... ...

-(Write the coefficients of the equations matrix-format)
+(Write the coefficients of the equations in matrix-format)

-The output and the errors and shown on the terminal.
+The output and the errors are shown on the terminal.